Best New Zealand Financial Markets Authority (FMA) Regulated Brokers 2025

 To search the register for a broker, simply punch in the company’s name, or a more familiar name under which it trades.
 Alternatively, you can use the brokerage’s Financial Services Provider (FSP) number or New Zealand Business Number (NZBN).

-Pro tip: Under FMA rules, brokers are provided with an FSP number that they must include in key documents (like client agreements and onboarding forms) along with advertising and promotional materials for licensed services.
+Under FMA rules, brokers are provided with an FSP number that they must include in key documents (like client agreements and onboarding forms) along with advertising and promotional materials for licensed services.

 Individuals can also use an advanced search facility to narrow down results.
-For instance, by filtering for FSPs that registered between specific dates, or for the financial services that firms are licensed to provide.
+For instance, by filtering for FSPs that are registered between specific dates, or for the financial services that firms are licensed to provide.

 Once the result appears, individuals can see details like when the broker became FMA licensed, their business address and registered office, and the financial services that they are permitted to provide.

-A search showing IG on the Financial Service Providers Register
+My search showing IG on the Financial Service Providers Register

 Pro tip: The FMA also provides its own digital warnings and alerts list containing the names of known bad actors that traders should be on the lookout for.